Differentiate your wealth management firm, kickstart your due diligence process, and leverage Tax Drag to win over prospects and clients.

 “Hypothetical performance does not include: (A) An interactive analysis tool where a client or investor, or prospective client, or investor, uses the tool to produce simulations and statistical analyses that present the likelihood of various investment outcomes if certain investments are made or certain investment strategies or styles are undertaken, thereby serving as an additional resource to investors in the evaluation of the potential risks and returns of investment choices; provided that the investment adviser:

 Investor interaction is at the heart of everything we build for advisors.
 Features like the Risk Questionnaire, Portfolio Analytics, and Check-ins serve to facilitate the investor’s communication, evaluation, and understanding of risk and reward with their advisor.
-As you know, investors contribute data into the Riskalyze analysis in two ways: by entering it themselves, or by providing information for the advisor to enter.
-The investor inputs entered into the tool fundamentally shape the outputs — you don’t get pre-determined analysis out of Riskalyze that is only customized with the client’s name.
+As you know, investors contribute data into the Nitrogen analysis in two ways: by entering it themselves, or by providing information for the advisor to enter.
+The investor inputs entered into the tool fundamentally shape the outputs — you don’t get pre-determined analysis out of Nitrogen that is only customized with the client’s name.
 These components are critical to not only in satisfying the rule, but empowering fearless investing.

 The disclosure language required for Interactive Analysis Tools under the SEC Marketing Rule closely aligns with the pre-existing requirements of FINRA Rule 2214 for Investment Analysis Tools, and our currently available reports were designed with FINRA 2214 in mind.
 Of course, you are welcome to consult your own compliance resources, and/or establish custom disclaimers across your firm as well.

-Once you set these up in Settings > Firm > Disclaimers, they’ll appear on all client-facing screens within the Riskalyze app and on any distributed materials, like reports and emails sent on behalf of advisors.
+Once you set these up in Settings > Firm > Disclaimers, they’ll appear on all client-facing screens within the Nitrogen app and on any distributed materials, like reports and emails sent on behalf of advisors.

 So, you’re using an interactive analysis tool with clients and you’re confident in your disclosures.
 Another important requirement of the SEC Marketing Rule is making sure any hypothetical performance you present to clients is net of fees.

-Analytics in Riskalyze are net of fees if you’ve applied those fees to your accounts.
-Riskalyze’s proprietary metrics (the Risk Number®, Riskalyze GPA®, Retirement Maps, etc.) have always been calculated net of fees, and a few other metrics are being updated across the app in advance of the 11/4/22 compliance date.
+Analytics in Nitrogen are net of fees if you’ve applied those fees to your accounts.
+Nitrogen’s proprietary metrics (the Risk Number®, GPA®, Retirement Maps, etc.) have always been calculated net of fees, and a few other metrics are being updated across the app in advance of the 11/4/22 compliance date.
 If you haven’t set up default fees, the simplest way to do so is in Settings > Account Details > Fees.
 Create a new fee schedule and use the three-dot menu (•••) to set that schedule as default across accounts.

 As always, we encourage you to consult with your compliance resources in all regulatory matters, but you can rest easy knowing that your growth platform is an interactive analysis tool, its disclosures are both updated and customizable, and the analytics it provides are net of the fees you enter.

 Any questions?
 The industry’s most delightful Customer Care team would love to help at [email protected].